|

 part 199 of this chapter.

-(g) The capacity of an auxiliary craft carried on board a vessel
+(g) The capacity of an auxiliary craft carried on

 that is integral to and necessary for normal fishing operations will

-satisfy the requirements of this section for survival craft, except for
+satisfy the requirements of this section for survival craft, except

 an inflatable liferaft, provided the craft is readily accessible during